 - Tuesday still took the top spot with 14.

 - Wednesday had 11.

 - Thursday had 8.

 - Finally, Friday came in bottom at 5.

 As you can see, Tuesday came out on top of both lists.
 However, Friday dropped to last once we limited the list to US-based serial killers.

 Does all of this mean that people who are born on a Tuesday in November are more likely to become serial killers?
 Of course not.
-As I pointed out above, these statistics are not to be taken too seriously.
+As we pointed out above, these statistics are not to be taken too seriously.
 This was merely a fun exercise.
 Nothing more.